apisec-inc/releases/docs/index.md

 	- Cosmetic fixes in the reports.
 	- Project health status fixes for invalid and not reachable values.
 	- Removed the last page from all the reports.
-	- Injections removed from date types from all the injection categories.
 	- Set SC 500 as false positive in all the categories.
 	- Set SC 400 as false negative in all the categories.
 	- Active flag added to the header customization category.